 Botox is a neurotoxic protein that is obtained from the bacterium Clostridium botulinum.
 It inhibits the release of acetylcholine.
-When injected into the jaw or salivary glands it can reduce jaw spasms and the secretion of saliva and, subsequently, drooling.
+When injected into the jaw or salivary glands, Botox can reduce jaw spasms and the secretion of saliva and, subsequently, drooling.

-Robinul is an anti-spasmodic agent that suppresses muscle spasms.
-It also is used to reduce secretions from the salivary gland, pharynx (part of the throat), trachea (windpipe), and bronchi (air tubes that lead to the lungs).
+Robinul is an anti-spasmodic or agent that suppresses muscle spasms.
+It is also used to reduce secretions from the salivary glands, pharynx (part of the throat), trachea (windpipe), and bronchi (air tubes that lead to the lungs).

-Robinul’s action also is anticholinergic.
-In SMA patients, it is injected into salivary glands and consequently reduces drooling.
+Robinul also acts as an anticholinergic.
+In SMA patients, it is injected into salivary glands and reduces drooling.

-Atropen is a medication that is used to treat nerve poisonings, decrease saliva production, and reduce muscle spasms of the gastrointestinal tract as well as urinary and gallbladder systems.
+AtroPen is a medication that is used to treat nerve agent poisoning, decrease saliva production, and reduce muscle spasms of the gastrointestinal tract as well as urinary and gallbladder systems.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.